SephDB/tmp-builder-pattern/README.md

 # TMP Builder pattern
-Class for creating a builder for types with mandatory members, statically checking whether all of them are set.
+C++17 single-header library for creating a builder for types with mandatory members, statically checking whether all of them are set.
+It is fully constexpr-enabled and compiles away to setting all members directly starting on -O2 on both GCC and Clang in non-constexpr usage.

 As an illustrative example problem, here's a simple Rectangle struct used in a hypothetical graphics library:
 ```cpp